 What are the requirements for ACT test?
 The American College Testing, ACT, is a standardized entrance examination used by universities and colleges to find out your academic achievement and knowledge back in high school.
 The test is a requirement for many schools, so you need to prepare for it well so that you will pass excellently.
-If you want to waive this part of the application, see if you qualify and write the ACT waiver or find out what is PET waiver if you do.
+If you want to waive this part of the application, see if you qualify and write the ACT waiver if you do.
 For the basics of the examination, keep reading.

 What Is an ACT Test?